pettarin/python-on-windows/README.md

 and on its
 [Wikipedia page](https://en.wikipedia.org/wiki/Python_(programming_language)).

-In practice, to use a Python program you need two pieces:
+In practice, to use a Python program you need two pieces of software:

 * the **Python interpreter**, which is the "master" program that reads the source code of a Python program,